Sorenesss/Challenge-Buddy/Privacy Policy.md

 Collected data is used solely for the following purposes:
 - Managing and verifying active subscriptions
 - Granting and maintaining subscription perks
-Data is not used for analytics, advertising, or tracking.

 ## Payments